 The mission of the Geriatric Trauma Committee is to advance the care of elderly patients with acute surgical illness and injury through research, education, and advocacy.
 Our work products have been designed to directly address the priorities of not only of the committee’s mission, but also those laid out in the AAST Strategic Plan.

 - Work collaboratively with all professional societies and organizations interested in the well-being and care of the elderly.

 - Develop a research agenda that supports the mission.

 - Educate providers about the physiologic and anatomic changes that affect the well-being of the elderly, specifically as they relate to injury incidence and recovery, and develop evidence-based guidelines for common injuries and acute surgical illnesses that affect the well-being of the elderly and that promote maximal functional recovery of the elderly.

 - Educate the public about the most common causes of injury and acute surgical illness in the elderly.

 - Promote injury prevention measures specific to the elderly.

 I am honored to serve as chairperson of this committee for the AAST.
-On behalf of myself and Vice-Chair Jody DiGiacomo, we would like to thank the members of this committee for their energy, enthusiasm, and commitment.
-I would also like to thank the administrative staff at AAST, especially Jermica Smith and Sharon Gautschy, for their assistance and expertise that allows the committee to carry out its crucial mission.
-If anyone is interested is assisting with any of these activities, or has ideas for other initiatives, please don’t hesitate to contact me at email@example.com.
+On behalf of myself and Vice-Chair Vanessa Ho, we would like to thank the members of this committee for their energy, enthusiasm, and commitment.
+If anyone is interested is assisting with any of these activities, or has ideas for other initiatives, please don’t hesitate to contact me at firstname.lastname@example.org.